Knowing where to sell jewelry can help you fetch the most cash.

 Worthy can be one of the best places to sell your diamond ring for the money.
 You can mail your diamond ring and other jewelry with free FedEx shipping.

-An appraiser grades your jewelry and Worthy prepares your item for auction.
+Your jewelry is graded and Worthy prepares your item for auction.
 Diamonds undergo the industry-leading GIA appraisal and Central Watch in New York City appraises watches.

 Worthy lets you set a minimum price and some items may qualify for a price guarantee.
-Your seller fees are 18% for items selling for less than $5,000.
-The fees decrease for more valuable items.
+Your seller fees start at 18% for items that sell for $5,000 and get as low as 10% if your item sells for more than $30,001.
 Your payment options are direct deposit, PayPal, and paper check after your item sells.

 It’s possible to sell these fine jewelry items on Worthy: